tspauld98/basic-docsify-gh-template/README.md

-# Basic Docsify Template
+# Basic Docsify Github Template

-TBD
+This project is a basic template for creating a documentation site using [docsify](https://docsify.js.org/#/) and hosting it on [Github Pages](https://pages.github.com/).